tinkrmind/hackingTheBrowser/pureCSSminesweeper/README.md

 Here we select all grid flags that appear after a checked #modeFlag id(the action selector) and make them visible.
 If the #modeFlag id is not checked, then none of the grid flags will be selected and therefore will remain invisible, revealing the mine type check-boxes underneath.

 Mine positions are hard-coded in the compiled CSS, but the SCSS offers a random() function which is used to set the mine positions randomly in codepen.
+The numbers behind each box is a simple label.
+They are added from CSS like content in the timer, as shown below.

+    .grid label:nth-child(2):before {
+      content: "1";
+      color: #0000ff;
+    }

 Victory and Defeat are simply buttons at the same location as the grid and are generally hidden.
 On error or victory condition they are shown.
 Victory condition for example is if all the flags are on top of mines and none of the others.
 In case of a simple two box minesweeper the condition looks like this: